 - "I believe that HSOC has provided me with the necessary tools to become an empathic physician who will keep people at the center of the care I provide."

 - "I credit HSOC with providing me with a multifaceted understanding of healthcare.
 It has been invaluable in shaping my goals of becoming an Ob/Gyn who aims to bridge the gap in health disparities in women's health, particularly among minority populations."

 - "The HSOC program has equipped me with the necessary skills to understand an danalyze complex health issues and implement evidence-based interventions.
 The multidisciplinary training in the program has strengthened my passion for global health and prepared me to make meaningful contributions to the field."

 For Prospective Students

-- Any appointments with faculty must be arranged prior to visiting campus and depend on faculty schedules and availability.
+- Reach out to the Associate Director with questions.
+Any and all appointments with faculty must be arranged prior to visiting campus and depend on faculty schedules and availability.

 - If you wish to visit classes, the recommended courses for visitors are listed on the College’s “Courses for Visitors” page.
 Prospective students should check with the course instructor to make sure that the day they plan to visit is good for seeing the class in action, and that there is no field trip or exam on that day.